4meta5/notes/Cryptography/MPC/README.md

     * [Medical Data](#medical)

 ## Conceptual Notes <a name = "concept"></a>
-> need to add my written notes
+> link to conceptual notes

 ## Application <a name = "application"></a>